Azure/iotedge/doc/Route_priority_and_TTL.md

 ## Limitations
 - Priority values can only be between 0-9 inclusive.
-- In the case where a message has two different routes to the same endpoint with difference priorities, the route that yields the highest priority will be use.
+- In the case where a message has two different routes to the same endpoint with difference priorities, the route that yields the highest priority will be used.
 - When changing priorities on an existing route, the updated priority will not apply to any message already received and stored by EdgeHub.